-We put together this short video that highlights some of the key features you should be looking for in a newsletter software.
+We put together this short video that highlights some of the key features you should be looking for in your email marketing software.

-At EmailToolTester, we only review cloud-based newsletter tools.
-They have a couple of advantages over software which is installed locally on your computer:
+At EmailToolTester, we only review cloud-based email marketing software.
+They have a couple of advantages over packaged software which is installed locally on your computer:

 However, there are some disadvantages too:

-In general, we’ve noticed that cloud-based newsletter services are coming out on top.
+In general, we’ve noticed that cloud-based email marketing software is coming out on top.
 Smaller and medium-sized companies, in particular, benefit from having no IT maintenance to worry about.
 Never underestimate the amount of time and money that this costs.
 For smaller companies, it’s almost impossible to run an email server for newsletters that isn’t blocked by services such as AOL or Gmail at some point.

 And then there’s the security aspect: many companies don’t like hosting their recipient lists off-site.
-The newsletter tools themselves will obviously be very careful to fix any security issues as quickly as possible – after all, it’s their reputation on the line.
+The email marketing software services themselves will obviously be very careful to fix any security issues as quickly as possible – after all, it’s their reputation on the line.
 However, there will always be some residual risk.